For a free demo, questions about DB-Harbour,

 - How have the number of processes and sessions changed recently?

-- Further queries for individual cases (e.g. monitoring of rollback operations or refreshes of materialized views)
+- Further queries for individual cases (e.g., monitoring of rollback operations or refreshes of materialized views)

-• For large database environments, homogenization and standardization makes sense wherever possible.
+• For large database environments, homogenization and standardization make sense wherever possible.
 This makes it easier to automate tasks and reduces complexity and susceptibility to errors.
 Using DB-Harbour, many properties of the database can be queried and permanently checked through comparisons:

-- Are all Redolog groups created uniformly and is there any indication that an adjustment makes sense?
+- Are all Redolog groups created uniformly, and is there any indication that an adjustment makes sense?

 - Which database parameters are set or have been changed?

-- Are all tablespaces created correctly (e.g. size, autoextend, etc.)?
+- Are all tablespaces created correctly (e.g., size, autoextend, etc.)?

 - Do all databases have the same patch level?

-- How is the distribution of PDBs to CDBs and can optimizations be made here?
+- How is the distribution of PDBs to CDBs, and can optimizations be made here?

-For large database environments, homogenization and standardization makes sense wherever possible.
+For large database environments, homogenization and standardization make sense wherever possible.
 This makes it easier to automate tasks and reduces complexity and susceptibility to errors.
 Using DB-Harbour, many properties of the database can be queried and permanently checked through comparisons:

-- Are all Redolog groups created uniformly and is there any indication that an adjustment makes sense?
+- Are all Redolog groups created uniformly, and is there any indication that an adjustment makes sense?

 - Which database parameters are set or have been changed?

-- Are all tablespaces created correctly (e.g. size, autoextend, etc.)?
+- Are all tablespaces created correctly (e.g., size, autoextend, etc.)?

 - Do all databases have the same patch level?

-- How is the distribution of PDBs to CDBs and can optimizations be made here?
+- How is the distribution of PDBs to CDBs, and can optimizations be made here?

 • In addition to database metadata (classic queries from the V$- or DBA_-views), there is usually also application-specific information that can be evaluated with DB-Harbour.
 Here are some use cases that can be implemented on the tables or views using your own rules and corresponding select privileges:

-- Checking and historizing runtimes or results of batch runs (e.g. in your DWH-environment).
+- Checking and historizing runtimes or results of batch runs (e.g., in your DWH environment).

 - Collecting and evaluating application-specific log tables.

-- Are there problems in application schemas of the databases (e.g. invalid objects, blocked users or "broken" jobs)?
+- Are there problems in application schemas of the databases (e.g., invalid objects, blocked users, or "broken" jobs)?

 - All other information that is of interest and can be queried via a select statement.